We have all heard of postpartum depression but after you give birth you are at risk of other conditions that can affect your mood and behaviour.

 “Post-partum psychosis is a rare psychiatric emergency which is also known as puerperal psychosis,” she says.
 “It can start a few days after birth or may start as late as a few weeks after.”

-The symptoms of postpartum psychosis can often be frightening and confusing, which makes educating yourself about the disorder even more important.
+According to the NHS, there is a range of symptoms of postpartum psychosis.
+The can often be frightening and confusing, which makes educating yourself about the disorder even more important.

 “Symptoms include irrational fears, racing thoughts, labile mood and hallucinations which may be auditory or visual,” Dr Joash says.
 “It can also manifest with severe anxiety, inability to sleep, confusion and a dreamlike state.
 Women can also feel extremely tearful and fearful.
 Ultimately, women are unable to do day-to-day activities as before.”